-The Company's risk profile essentially consists of insurance risk (non-life, life and health insurance), market risk, credit risk, liquidity risk, and operational risk, which includes compliance risk and cyber risk.
+The Company's risk profile essentially consists of insurance risk (non-life, life and health insurance), market risk, credit risk, liquidity risk and operational risk, which includes compliance risk and cyber risk.
 The Company regularly manages the said risks in its business operations and capital requirements are established by applying the provisions of the standard formula for the corresponding risks.
 Among other material risks, the Company recognizes exposure to strategic risk, reputational risk, outsourcing risk and sustainability risk.
 The Company also regularly monitors external risk factors (risks of the macroeconomic, legislative, political, social and technological environment), which are mostly qualitative in nature and correlate to or affect other risks.

-In 2023, there were no significant changes in the risk profile compared to the previous year.
-Solvency capital requirement coverage with eligible own funds was 308% as at December 31, 2023 and it was at levels above 319% for the rest of the year 2023.
+In 2024, there were no significant changes in the risk profile compared to the previous year.
+Solvency capital requirement coverage with eligible own funds was 267% (includes adjustment for foreseeable dividends) as at December 31, 2024 and it was at levels above 275% for the rest of the year 2024.
 The Company calculates the SCR using the standard formula in compliance with the Solvency II requirements.
-The SCR decrease compared to the previous year was caused, for the most part, by decreased capital requirement for market risk.
-With Croatia joining the eurozone, the currency risk arising from the euro was completely eliminated, significantly reducing the capital requirement for currency risk compared to the previous year.
-Moreover, Croatian government bonds denominated in EUR have become risk-free, leading to a reduction in capital requirements for spread risk and concentration risk.
+The increase in the Solvency Capital Requirement (SCR) compared to the previous year was primarily driven by a higher capital requirement for market risk (equity risk), resulting from a significant increase in the equity portion of the investment portfolio.